expeerly/embeddocumentation/brandwidgetvideoreviewsPENDING.md

 # Brand Widget for Video Reviews – Integration Guide - PENDING

 This guide explains how to integrate the **expeerly Brand Widget**, a lightweight JavaScript widget that automatically displays video reviews, aggregated ratings, and review counts across all products for a specific brand.
-It's built for easy, async integration into any website or online shop—just like a live chat widget.
+It's built for easy, async integration into any website or online shop—just like a e.g live chat widget with optional styling.

 **Version:** 0.1
 **Publication pending**